rezarajan/sdc-traffic-sign-classifier/writeup_template.md

 | 0.07					| Priority road			                		|
 | 0.04	      			| Yield	        	 	            			|

 For the second image, the model incorrectly predicts the 50km/h speed limit sign, and instead predicts a "No passing" sign.
 Furthermore, it does so with a 0.52 probability.
 It does not have much confidence in its other predictions.
-This may be considered as an inaccurate result from the model.
+This may be considered an inaccurate result from the model.
+This, however, may be attributed to the half-crop of the image itself, which style the model has not been trained on.

 #### *Image 3: Speed limit (100km/h)*